 5 Essential Oils for Post Traumatic Growth

 The hardest thing about losing my son Max is losing the life and the assumed future that I had worked so hard to create.

-I was raised to be a pleaser and to try to show up for people the way they expected me to, but I could not find a way to show for that.
-To show up permanently broken, pathetic, and stuck.
-I would be having a productive, happy moment and run into an acquaintance in line at the bank or the supermarket and they would look at me with those big, sad puppy dog eyes and say, “You must just feel awful all the time”, when actually I felt perfectly fine at the moment.
-Or at festive occasions like birthday celebrations, they would say “I can’t believe you came.”
-I’m sorry – I must have missed the memo that I was supposed to stay home in a puddle and miss all celebratory experiences going forward.
+I was raised to be a pleaser and to try to show up for people the way they expected me to, but I couldn’t find a way to do that.
+I would be having a productive, happy moment and run into an acquaintance in line at the bank or the supermarket.
+They would look at me with those big, sad puppy dog eyes and say, “You must just feel awful all the time,” when actually I felt perfectly fine at the moment.
+Or at festive occasions like birthday celebrations, they would say, “I can’t believe you came.”
+I’m sorry—I must have missed the memo that I was supposed to stay home in a puddle and miss all celebratory experiences in the future.

 Post Traumatic Growth

-The term “Post Traumatic Growth” was coined by Martin Seligman in 1998 and is defined as a positive change experienced as a result of the struggle with a major life crisis or a traumatic event.
+The term “Post-Traumatic Growth” was coined by Martin Seligman in 1998 and is defined as a positive change experienced as a result of struggling with a major life crisis or a traumatic event.

 • A sense that new opportunities have emerged from the struggle, opening up possibilities that were not present before.

 • A change in relationships with others.
-You may experience closer relationships with some specific people or increased connection and compassion with others.
+You may experience closer connections with specific individuals or a more profound sense of connection and compassion towards others.

 • A greater appreciation for life in general.

-All of those sounded much more in line with how I was hoping to grow and the clinical definition gave me the permission and validation I was seeking to aggressively set course on this path.
-The problem was, while there is ample research on the phenomena of Post Traumatic Growth, there is no road map on how to get through it.
+All of those sounded much more in line with how I was hoping to grow, and the clinical definition gave me the permission and validation I was seeking to aggressively set course on this path.
+The problem was that while there is ample research on the phenomenon of Post Traumatic Growth, there is no road map on how to get through it.
 So I decided to write my own, starting with this blog post, which includes the basic strategies I have been employing over the past 6 months since Max died.

-While I lack the research studies to externally validated this recommendations, I can tell you that they are the only thing that has helped me get up every day and show up for my daughter, my friends and you guys – my clients and customers.
+While I lack the research studies to validate these recommendations externally, I can tell you that they are the only things that have helped me get up every day and show up for my daughter, my friends, and you—my clients and customers.

+5 Essential Oils for Post Traumatic Growth